Applying for and opening an account

 Once we have everything we need, it takes eight working days to set up your Direct Debit.
 If it’s too late for your chosen date, we’ll collect your first payment the following month.

-Payments into your Virgin Money Investments and Pension accounts will up show as "Virgin Money" on your bank statements.
+Payments into your Virgin Money Investments and Pension accounts will up show as "Virgin Money Inves" on your bank statements.

-Access your dashboard in Online Service and select Manage monthly payments.
+Go to your homepage in Online Service and select View your account and then Manage monthly payments.
 From here, you can cancel your monthly payment by following the on-screen instructions.

 Charges and tax

-An ISA’s is a good way to save for your medium and long-term goals because it's free from income and capital gains tax, so you won't pay tax on any dividends from shares and you won’t pay capital gains tax on any profits made from the investments within your ISA.
+Pension investments are free from income tax and capital gains tax, so you won't pay tax on any dividends from shares and you won’t pay capital gains tax on any profits made from the investments within your pension.

 We update the value of your funds overnight after each working day (Monday to Friday, excluding bank holidays).
 You can view your balance within our app and in Online Service.
 To help, we confirm the date your balance was last updated next to its current value.